ibm-cloud-architecture/dba-gitops-catalog/README.md

    oc create secret generic htpass-secret --from-file=htpasswd=users.htpasswd -n openshift-config
    ```

-1. Add identity provider to OpenShift to define a specific user to install the cloud pak.
-This is done by creating yaml file:
+1. Add one identity provider to OpenShift so you can define a specific user to install the cloud pak.
+This is done by creating the following yaml file:

    ```yaml
    apiVersion: config.openshift.io/v1